gasb150/game_style/README.md

   ```
   1 | heroku keys:add
   ```
-press y and then Enter, and now, type in the email address you used to create your Heroku account and press Enter.
+Press y and then Enter, and now, type in the email address you used to create your Heroku account and press Enter.
 Then, type in the password for your Heroku account.
 Next, press y and Enter to allow Heroku to upload your public SSH key.
 1.4.
 The terminal may read Invalid credentials provided.
-Just press any key and the Heroku website will open in your browser.
+Press any key, and the Heroku website will open in your browser.
 Log in with the information you created your account with, and the terminal will reappear and accept your public SSH key.

 2. Once you complete the first step.
 2.1.
 Run this command